 If you are lucky enough to visit Puerto Viejo at the end of October, you can enjoy the annual Puerto Viejo Chocolate Festival.
-During this 2 day festival which is a thing of chocolate lovers dreams, you can embark on a tour of on a local cacao farm, such as the gorgeous Caribeans farm, to see the process of converting cacao into the delectable chocolate bars we all know and love.
+This 2-day festival which is a thing of chocolate lovers dreams.
+You can embark on a tour of on a local cacao farm, such as the gorgeous Caribeans farm, to see the process of converting cacao into the delectable chocolate bars we all know and love.
 You can also experience many events, workshops, and tastings that are sure to create an unforgettable experience.

 Cocles / Playa Chiquita / Punta Uva

-Situated in between the towns of Puerto Viejo and Manzanillo, you will find 3 untouched and idyllic beaches full of nothing more than fine sand, clear waters and natural beauty.
+Situated in between the towns of Puerto Viejo and Manzanillo, you will find 3 untouched and idyllic beaches.
+With ample room and little company, these beaches boast fine sand, clear waters and natural beauty.
 One great way to visit this area is to rent a bike in Puerto Viejo and enjoy a scenic ride along the Caribbean road.

 In between Chiquita and Manzanilla is the gorgeous Punta Uva, or “Grape Point.”
 This area is excellent for snorkeling, kayaking, and swimming.
 Embark on an unforgettable experience with the River and Sea Kayaking Tour.
 During this tour, you will be able to appreciate nature at its finest with a kayaking trip down the Ernesto River and then into Punta Uva.
 Afterwards, explore the jungle of the Caribbean while you hike through the Punta Uva area.

 Manzanillo also has a breathtaking “mirador”, or lookout point, for taking pictures and appreciating Mother Nature at her finest.
 For those who love wildlife watching and jungle hikes, a walk to Punta Mona (Monkey Point) will not disappoint.
 Here you can see several species of monkeys in their natural habitat.
-Should you decide to venture into the Gandoca Refuge, which is untouched by developments, it is advised that do you so with the aid of a guide.
+It is advised that you use a guide to visit Gandoca Refuge.
 We do offer a guided tour and this is an excellent way to safely enjoy all that the Refuge has to offer.

 Also located in this area is La Ceiba Refuge which is a part of the Jaguar Rescue Center.
 The rescue center utilizes La Ceiba to gradually reintroduce animals into the wild once they are ready.
 We offer both a daytime and nighttime tour of La Ceiba which provides the unique opportunity to see both animals that are out during daylight, as well as nocturnal animals.

-If adventure is what you seek, Manzanillo boasts a wide variety of vivacious marine life, making it a hot-spot for snorkeling.
+Manzanillo boasts a wide variety of vivacious marine life, making it a hot-spot for snorkeling.
 This area is also great for swimming, dolphin watching, and even scuba diving.
 Finally, don’t forget to pay visit to Maxi’s Restaurant, the main eatery in Manzanillo.
-The delectable dishes at Maxi’s will leave you more than satisfied and ready to take a nice relaxing nap on the beach.
+The delectable dishes at Maxi’s will leave you more than satisfied.
+Be ready to take a nice relaxing nap on the beach!

 Just north of the Southern Caribbean’s main hub of Puerto Viejo lies the quaint yet vibrant fishing town of Cahuita.
 Spotted with vivid bungalows and Caribbean eateries, Cahuita has an energy like no other.
 Cahuita is one of the most diverse areas in Costa Rica and still maintains its Afro-Caribbean culture.
-This town is home to both an expansive black sand beach, Playa Negra, as well as the pristine beaches of Cahuita National Park.
+Cahuita is home to Playa Negra (black sand beach) as well as Cahuita National Park.

-The earliest records of Cahuita teach us that the Miskitu people used to follow the natural migration of turtles to Cahuita Point as fishing and turtle hunting were a way of life back then.
-The Miskitu decided to appropriately name their settlement “cawi-ta,” which means “point where the sangrillo trees grow.”
+The earliest records of Cahuita teach us that the Miskitu people once followed turtle migration to Cahuita Point.
+Fishing and turtle hunting were a way of life back then.
+The Miskitu decided to appropriately name their settlement “cawi-ta,” or “point where the sangrillo trees grow.”
 This name refers to the cawi trees, which are known as “sangrillo” in Spanish.
 The cawi or sangrillo’s characteristic feature is the red sap that appears like blood when exposed.

 Should you decide to explore Cahuita National Park, there is no better way to enjoy everything this area has to offer than with our Cahuita Boat, Snorkel and Hike Tour.
-This tour will take you out on a picturesque boat ride and then stop at two different points in the park where you will snorkel.
-On a clear day, you can see many species of vividly colored tropical fish, coral, and occasionally a reef shark or stingray.
-Don’t worry, they are harmless!
-After snorkeling, you will head back to land for a rest and a snack before adventuring the trails of this fascinating national park.
+This tour will take you on a picturesque boat ride and stop at two different points in the park.
+On a clear day, you can see many species of vividly colored tropical fish and coral.
+Occasionally you’ll see a reef shark or stingray.
+Don’t worry – they are harmless!
+After snorkeling, you’ll relax and snack on land before taking to the trails of this fascinating national park.